-Christopher's biggest accomplishment at the BAC so far has been with a Gateway Project, leading a design team with fellow student Andrew Hiatt through an entire project: from design to construction.
+Christopher's biggest accomplishment at the BAC so far has been with a Gateway Project, leading a design team through an entire project: from design to construction.
 This project was a permanent outdoor eating space for the bakery of Hayley House, another non-profit in South Boston.
-He has also worked for Archventures, through the Gateway Project program, for over a year.
+He has also worked for Archventures, through the Gateway Project program.

 In high school Christopher was awarded the Architectural Construction Engineering Mentee Scholarship for his exceptional leadership and work ethic.
-At the BAC Chris served as Vice President of AIAS BAC (2012-2013).
+At the BAC, Chris served as Vice President of AIAS BAC from 2012-2013.

-Christopher works at Berkeley House, Inc. at the Design Center, a showroom for Interior Designers that deals with fabrics, finials, and wall coverings.
+Christopher previously worked as a Showroom Representative at Berkeley House, Inc. in the Design Center, a showroom for Interior Designers that deals with fabrics, finials, and wall coverings.
+He currently works as and Architectural Intern at Concise Design Group.